ilil2/Epiconf/README.md

 > 🔐 Security note: **Never forget to i3lock!**

-You can also open this documentation anytime with:
+You can also open this documentation anytime with :

 ```bash
 epiconf
 ````

-You can update the config with:
+You can update the config with :

 ```bash
 update-conf
 ````

-And if you want to delete Epiconf and get back to the [default config of epita](https://github.com/epita/epita-default-confs):
+And if you want to delete Epiconf and get back to the [default config of epita](https://github.com/epita/epita-default-confs) :

 ```bash
 reset-conf